MetOffice/stylist/README.rst

 |BSD3 License| |GitHub release| |PyPI version| |GitHub merge testing|

-Stylist is a code style checking tool built on a framework which supports multiple styles across multiple languages.
+Stylist is a tool for checking code style.
+It implements a framework which supports multiple styles across multiple languages.

-But aren't there many code style checking tools out there, why create a new one?
+But aren't there many such tools out there, why create a new one?

 The simple reason is that few of them support Fortran, a language still in widespread use in the scientific computing domain.
 They can also tend towards